SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

 Here, the code and the method signatures are as simple as they can get.
 We never need to check for null.
 Also, simplicity buys us robustness.
 Optional is only used in the one place where it's actually needed, but it's used in a way that guarantees it can't be null.
-Holding the member inside an Optional has no advantages here.
 This is a good illustration of the KISS principle -- Keep it Simple, Stupid!

+That said, there is actually one advantage to holding an Optional value as a member.
+Optional is an immutable class, so the instance may be safely shared between multiple threads.
+If the getter will be called often, it's marginally faster to create it once and keep reusing the same object.
+But there's no reason to use it as a method parameter.

 ### Quick Takes:
 1. This one is silly, but harmless.
 The last line starts out with a redundant test.